PipeWire/pipewire/INSTALL.md

 Depending on the configured installation prefix, the above command may need to be run with elevated privileges (e.g. with `sudo`).

+Note that at the time of writing uninstallation only works with the same build directory that was used for installation.
+Meson stores the list of installed files in the build directory, and this list is necessary for uninstallation to work.